tedeh/jayson/README.md

 # Jayson

-Jayson is a JSON-RPC 2.0 compliant (at the time of writing [version 2011-12-11][jsonrpc-spec]) server and client written in JavaScript that wants to be as clean and simple to use as possible.
+Jayson is a [JSON-RPC 2.0 compliant][jsonrpc-spec] server and client written in [nodejs/javascript][node.js] that wants to be as simple as possible to use.

 [jsonrpc-spec]: http://jsonrpc.org/spec.html
 [node.js]: http://nodejs.org/

-## Rationale / Why
+## Features

-Current implementations of JSON-RPC in node.js are either outdated, unmaintained or not simple enough to use.
-The appropriate course of action when other libraries do not do it properly is of course to reinvent the wheel and write an implementation that does it right yourself.
+* Servers that listen to many interfaces at once
+* Supports HTTP client and server connections
+* jQuery AJAX client
+* Automatic request relaying to other servers
+* Simple process forking for expensive computations
+* JSON Reviving and Replacing for advanced (de)serialization of objects
+* Fully tested to comply with the [official specification][jsonrpc-spec]

 ## Example

-A simple example of a JSON-RPC 2.0 server using HTTP:
+A basic JSON-RPC 2.0 server using HTTP:

 ```javascript
 // server.js